Automatic Code Formatting and ClangFormat

 }

 However, humans need to read our code too.
-We generally want to have code laid out in a way that is consistant, and easy to read.
+We generally want to have code laid out consistently, so the overall structure of our files can be quickly understood at a glance.

 Automatic Code Formatting

-Experienced developers typically do not do format their code manually.
+Experienced developers typically do not format their code manually.
 We automate this process.

 ClangFormat